 STRATEGY: Pursue business opportunities that increase cargo volumes, maximize utilization of port assets, and achieve revenue goals.

-Successfully secured business opportunities that resulted in record revenues for the first half of 2022
+• Successfully secured business opportunities that resulted in record revenues for 2022, the highest revenue generating year in the port's history

 STRATEGY: Develop tools to analyze and report the financial viability of the movement of individual commodities.